alexji/moog17scat/README.md

 It can be turned on by setting "scat 1" in the configuration (batch.par) files.

 I take absolutely no credit (or responsibility) for this code, as others have done all the heavy lifting!
 But I hope it saves someone out there some time.

-IMPORTANT UPDATE: Aug 7, 2017.
-I mistakenly introduced a bug causing problems with abfind.
-It is now fixed.

 WARNING:
 Blends.f and Ewfind.f were not modified in the 2011 version I have.
 I may be mistaken, but it does not appear that they use Sobeck's scattering.
 I will eventually fix this, but this likely affected anything that used the blends driver for bluer lines (<4500A) in metal-poor stars.